act-framework/act/docs/concepts/reducers.md

 We could also remove the `action` being passed to the function (something that `cond` would always do) by wrapping it, and have the T condition as a default.

-This is what you'll find in the `guardReducer` helper.
-It is a little JS-syntatic sugar over Ramda's `cond`.
+This is what you'll find in the `guard` helper.
+It is a little syntactic sugar over Ramda's `cond`.
 Here's the full example:

 ```
-const reducer = guardReducer({
+const calculatorReducer = guard({
   add: (state, payload) => state + payload],
   subtract: (state, payload) => state - payload],
   multiply: (state, payload) => state * payload],